8 Things You Can Do With a Wood Router

 Decorative molding is one of the coolest things you can make with a router.
 By switching bits, you can create any type of molding you like.
 It could be a simple rounded design, or a more intricate molding like the Roman ogee.

 A rabbet is a groove or recess that you normally find at the sides of a bookcase or edge of a cabinet.
 And it is cut at the edge of the wood using a router.
 Sometimes, it is also used alongside a dado to create a strong joint.
 You can vary the width of the rabbet by using a variety of bits.

 8. Cutting Dadoes

 A dado is an invisible trench that supports shelves in a cabinet or bookcase.
-Cutting one is no mean feat.
-But you can accomplish the task with a router without breaking a sweat.
+Cutting one is no easy feat, but you can accomplish the task with a router without breaking a sweat.
 The two most common types of dadoes are through dado and blind dado.
 You will need a router with a straight bit to cut both.

 A wood router is an indispensable tool for any serious DIYer.
 These ideas are just a few of the many useful things you can create with such a tool in your arsenal.
 But by switching the bits, you can build just about anything.
 If you have no experience working with a router, you can start with simple tasks and build your skill progressively.
 Remember to use the right type of wood for each project, and don’t forget to choose the right color.

-- See Also: Routing Wood Without a Router: Is It Possible?
+- Routing Wood Without a Router: Is It Possible?

 - How To Round Wood Edges Without A Router: 4 Simple Methods